Set Up Your Dental Practice for Success- 3 Things Easy to Forget

 This is something I cannot harp on enough.
 This is a huge mistake that happens when a new office or a new doctor is added to the practice.
 Or sometimes the setup has been wrong for years and insurance companies are actually paying associates instead of the business, all under the wrong NPI 1 instead of having a proper NPI 2.

 Insurance companies should have the right information from the start because any change that needs to be made could take months to fix, and you could be missing out on thousands of dollars by setting up your billing (also print UCR on all your claims) and claims incorrectly.
-Do your own research, but please don’t hire someone who thinks they can just figure out credentialing via the Internet or thinks they can teach themselves how to send claims, or post checks.
+Do your own research, but please don’t hire staff members who thinks they can just figure out credentialing via the Internet or think they can teach themselves how to send claims, or post checks.
 In this case, hiring an expert will save you so much money in the long run.

 You can read my blog “Did You Just Hire an Unqualified Insurance Coordinator?” to get more info on how to choose the most qualified person to execute these responsibilities when you set up your dental practice for success.